INDIAN ARMED FORCES CHIEFS ON OUR RELENTLESS AND FOCUSED PUBLISHING EFFORTS

 The nation is working to increment its military capabilities in space to attest itself as a strong territorial control in the future.
 This is because India concentrates on building up self-reliance in guarding, and creating discouragement against China's developing space resources.

-Manish Kumar Jha is a Consulting & Contributing Defence Editor for SP's Aviation, SP's Land Forces and SP's Naval Forces and a security expert.
+Manish Kumar Jha is a Consulting & Contributing Editor for SP's Aviation, SP's Land Forces and SP's Naval Forces and a security expert.
 He writes on national security, military technology, strategic affairs & policies.